Liverpool’s Salah equals Ozil’s Premier League record with goal against Manchester United

 Mohamed Salah's goal and assist for Liverpool against Manchester United in the Premier League on Tuesday means that the Egypt international has matched a record that has stood for seven years.

-In netting against the Red Devils and teeing up Luis Diaz, the African became only the second player in the competition’s history to have scored and made an assist in home and away matches against United.
+In netting against the Red Devils and teeing up Luis Diaz, the African forward became only the second player in the competition’s history to have scored and made an assist in home and away matches against United in a single season.

+According to Opta, only former Arsenal star Mesut Ozil achieved this during the 2015-16 league campaign.

 Editors' Picks